djpugh/MTfit/docs/source/man.rst

 Output
 ==================================

-The default output is to output a MATLAB file containing 2 structures and a cell array, although there are two other possible formats, and others can be added (see mtfit.extensions).
+The default output is to output a MATLAB file containing 2 structures and a cell array, although there are two other possible formats, and others can be added (see MTfit.extensions).
 The ``Events`` structure has the following fieldnames: ``MTspace`` and ``Probability``.

     * ``MTspace`` - The moment tensor samples as a 6 by n vector of the form::